SEC-i/ecoControl/docs/source/modules/forecasting.rst

 The functions in this module should deliver the same results as the unoptimized version in :mod:`~server.forecasting.forecasting.exp_smoothing.holt_winters`.
 Just import the :func:`double_seasonal` from this module instead of the one in holt_winters.py.
 This module has to be compiled with `Cython <http://cython.org/>`_, it introduces statically typed variables and optimizes array usage and can therefore get speedups up to 100x.
-Note that the optimizing function differs from the normal version, as it first searches the global boundaries and then does a extremly accurate local search.
+Note that the optimizing function differs from the normal version, as it first searches the global boundaries and then does a extremely accurate local search.
 This leads to results very close to the absolute optimum.

 To build this module, use the :func:`~server.forecasting.forecasting.exp_smoothing.build_holtwinters_extension` function.